ml-feeds/url-shortener-feed/README.md

 Due to security considerations, use of the deployed service is restricted to approved users only.
 An approved user must provide the supplied secret `token` and a `url` as parameters for a `GET` request.
 The token must obviously not be committed to any public repository.

+The output for a given URL is cached for 58 minutes.